-The contents of this Operator's Guide provide riding information which has been proven reliable by other ATV users.
-They are not intended as a definitive to avoiding accidents.
-How you apply this information, coupled with your mental and physical condition, the particular terrain hazard and your acceptance level to risk will have an effect on your riding experience.
+The contents of this Operator's Guide provide riding information which has been proven reliable by other users.
+They are not intended as a definitive means of avoiding accidents.
+How you apply this information, coupled with your mental and physical condition, the particular terrain hazard and your risk acceptance level will have an effect on your riding experience.
 Have fun... and ride responsibly.
 This Operator's Guide has been prepared to acquaint the owner/operator of a new vehicle with the various vehicle controls, maintenance and safe operating instructions.
-It is indispensable for the proper use of the product.
+They are indispensable for the proper use of the product.

-We would be pleased to receive any comments on the content and format of the Operator's Guide, Safety Videocassette or on-product warnings.
+We would be pleased to receive any comments on the content and format of this Operator's Guide, the Safety Videocassette or onproduct warnings labels.